Did you catch Joan Nelson's piece in the City Pulse about "granny flats"?

 There are a variety of types of multifamily housing types that can be built in theory; much ink has been spilled in recent years about the "missing middle": this is the medium density housing that exists between a single family house and a large apartment building like Fountain Place or the Motor Wheel Lofts.

-This multifamily housing can be a duplex, a few cottages with a shared courtyard, a rowhouse, or another type of multiplex.
+This multifamily housing could be a condo, duplex, a few cottages with a shared courtyard, a rowhouse, or another type of multiplex.
+Medium density zones can also have low density housing (a single family home) as well, but the reverse is not true (you cannot build a rowhouse on land zoned for low density, for example.)

 Lansing's Zoning/Form Based Code was decided in 2022 (updated from an older zoning plan which has fewer multifamily housing zones) and is publicly available online.
 Here's where we stand in terms of housing.
 You can see there are some red areas designated as "downtown" districts, which are typically encouraged to be mixed use and can consist of housing (but also commercial).
 The blue areas are designated as single or multifamily of various types.
 The yellow areas are single family detached only.